kwatch/rack-jet_router/README.md

 ```

+### Auto-redirection.

+Rack::JetRouter implements auto-redirection.

+* When `/foo` is provided and `/foo/` is requested, then Rack::JetRouter redirects to `/foo` automatically.
+* When `/foo/` is provided and `/foo` is requested, then Rack::JetRouter redirects to `/foo/` automatically.

+Notice that auto-redirection is occurred only on `GET` or `HEAD` methods, because
+browser cannot handle redirection on `POST`, `PUT`, and `DELETE` methods correctly.
+Don't depend on auto-redirection feature so much.

 ### Variable URL Path Cache

 It is useful to classify URL path patterns into two types: fixed and variable.